Roman Aquileia: Archaeology of early imperial Aquileia

 Beginning in 15 B.C. following the conquest of the eastern Alpine region, construction of the Via Claudia Augusta was begun, linking Venetia to the banks of the Danube in Noricum (roughly present-day Bavaria) via the Brenner or Reschen Pass.
-It was built by Drusus the Elder, stepson and general of Emperor Augustus; later expanded and completed by his son and emperor Claudius in 47 CE.
+It was built by Drusus the Elder, stepson and general of Emperor Augustus; later expanded and completed by his son and emperor Claudius in 47 AD.
 This road connected the Latin world with the Germanic world, and other important Roman arterial roads converged on it: this was the case with the Via Annia (which joined Adria to Aquileia), the Via Popilia (which connected Altino and Rimini), the Via Aurelia (between Padua and Feltre via Asolo) and the Via Postumia (the consular road from Genoa to Aquileia).
 In later years (around 14 B.C.) the Via Gemina was also begun, connecting Aquileia with Emona, following the first section of the amber road.
 This road seems to have been built by the Legio XIII Gemina, which was located near the city of Venetia et Histria during these years.

 From the middle of the first century AD the city began to be provided with stone structures along the river port east of the city (previously the structures were wooden), made from an artificial widening of the Natissa, and the associated port facilities, still made of wood; towards the end of the century, the port was rebuilt in stone.

 Both the present location and the structure of Aquileia's Roman forum date to the late 2nd-early 3rd century.
 The measurements appear to have been 115 meters x 57 meters, according to a 1934 study by Giovanni Battista Brusin.
 The continued expansion of the city led to the construction of new and imposing walls in the southern and western parts, first in the time of Maximinus Thrax, then of Flavius Claudius Julianus and Theodosius I.